kcwongjoe/directshow_camera/README.md

 This library can be used without opencv.
 1. Find **ds_libs_setting.h** in the **include/directshow_camera** folder.
-2. Comment
+2. Comment this line

 ```cpp
    //#define HAS_OPENCV
 ```

-Then you can use the following code to get frame in bytes.
+Then you can use the following code to get frame bytes in BGR order.

 ```cpp
 int frameSize;